JClarke-96/eng84_devops_AWS/README.md

 ### AWS info
 #### VPC
-Virtual Private Cloud allows you to launch AWS resources in an isolated virtual network, such as EC2 instances.
+Virtual Private Cloud used to control a virtual network.
+Enables you to launch AWS resources in an isolated virtual network, such as EC2 instances.

 #### Security Group
 Security group acts as a virtual firewall for an EC2 instance to control incoming and outgoing traffic.

 #### Subnet
-A subnet is a logical subdivision of an IP network
+A subnet is a logical subdivision of an IP network, a single subnet can have multiple ED2 instances.

 #### Route Tables
 Contains a set of rules called routes which are used to determine where network traffic from a subnet or gateway is directed.